 AND Peter Farrie singer/songwriter and an important participator in all our activities is launching his debut album at Exeter Phoenix on April 25th , book here.

 Our new gallery space opened in March with exhibitions from Gareth Williams and Gordon Hill.

-The snow did not deter the many who came to our exhibition launch last Sunday.
-We had a full house to enjoy the poetry of James Turner, the music of Ric White, tea, cake, conversation and not least the artwork of Gareth Williams and Gordon Hill in our new gallery.
-The exhibitions continue until April 15th by appointment, phone us first to arrange to view.
+The snow did not deter the many who came to the opening of our new gallery on March 18th.
+We had a full house to enjoy the poetry of James Turner, the music of Ric White, tea, cake, conversation and not least the artwork of Gareth Williams and Gordon Hill.

 As can be seen above, actual conversations within the group are turned into fabulous works of art created by all of the participants.

 Further interest and enjoyment has been achieved through the involvement of Professor Michael Schillmeier of Exeter University’s Sociology & Philosophy department.
 He has been taking an ethnographic approach to help to understand and engage with the questions, issues and requirements of the Budding Friends’ everyday life.

 Art Week Exeter

 We can also confirm that we will be taking part in Art Week Exeter 2018, 22-28 May, and Steven Bramble will be exhibiting alongside Veronica and Gordon.
 We are currently working towards a range of events during this week so make sure to look out for news regarding our openings.